-Participants who completed the AtEase study were eligible to enroll into a three-month open-label extension study with Tonmya 2.8 mg.
+Participants who completed the AtEase study were eligible to enroll into a 12-week open-label extension study with Tonmya 2.8 mg.
 We conducted this open-label extension study to obtain additional safety information from participants in the AtEase Study.
 The clinical phase of this open-label extension study is complete.
 Tonmya 2.8 mg was well tolerated for up to six months of treatment and no new safety signals were revealed in this open-label extension study.

-Ongoing Phase 3 Study
+Ongoing Phase 3 Honor Study

-We have commenced a randomized, double-blind placebo-controlled Phase 3 study of Tonmya in approximately 550 participants with military-related PTSD in the first quarter of 2017.
-This first Phase 3 study, the "HONOR study," is an adaptive design study based on the results of the Phase 2 AtEase study.
-The study design is very similar to the Phase 2 AtEase study, except there will be one planned IA and the involvement of the IDMC to review unblinded IA results.
+We have commenced the HONOR study, a randomized, double-blind, placebo-controlled Phase 3 study of Tonmya in approximately 550 participants with military-related PTSD in the first quarter of 2017.
+This study is an adaptive design study based on the results of the Phase 2 AtEase study.
+The study design is very similar to the Phase 2 AtEase study, except there will be one planned interim analysis, or IA, and the involvement of the independent data monitoring committee, or IDMC, to review unblinded IA results.
 The IDMC will make a recommendation to continue as planned, to continue but increase the number of recruited participants or to stop for success.
-In addition, there will be one active dose (5.6 mg administered as 2 x 2.8 mg tablets) and the entrance criterion is CAPS-5 \geq 33 in this Phase 3 study.
+In addition, only one active dose (5.6 mg administered as 2 x 2.8 mg tablets) is being investigated and the entrance criterion is CAPS-5 $\geq$ 33 in this Phase 3 study.
 The IA will be conducted when approximately 50% (approximately 250 - 300 participants) of the initially planned participant enrollment is evaluable for efficacy.
 We received FDA acceptance of the Phase 3 HONOR study design in January of 2017.
-The HONOR study is being conducted at approximately 45 U.S. sites.
+The HONOR study is being conducted at approximately 40 U.S. sites.
 As in the case of the AtEase study, the primary efficacy endpoint of the HONOR study is the 12-week mean change from baseline in the severity of PTSD symptoms as measured by the CAPS-5 scale between those treated with Tonmya and those receiving placebo.